 The Xbox version of Shenmue II includes a number of additional features.
-A snapshot mode allows you to take a photo at any time; taking snapshots of certain characters of relevance to the story unlocks manga comics and bonus art (one of these comics details the second chapter of the Shenmue story - Ryu's boat ride from Japan to Hong Kong including another confrontation with Chai; Shenmue II actually begins on chapter three).
+A snapshot mode allows the player to take a photo at any time; taking snapshots of certain characters of relevance to the story unlocks manga comics and bonus art (one of these comics details the second chapter of the Shenmue story - Ryu's boat ride from Japan to Hong Kong including another confrontation with Chai; Shenmue II actually begins on chapter three).
 These photos - and the entire game during exploration, combat, and cut-scenes - can be viewed through different colour filters (regular, black & white, sepia, etc).
 A DVD called "Shenmue - The Movie" is included with the game; contrary to the name, it is an extended refresher on the events of the first game.
 In terms of performance, the Xbox version offers a slight improvement in terms of visuals.

 The main attraction of the original Dreamcast version (which was only released in Japan and Europe) is the ability to transfer a Shenmue game file.
 This allows the player to carry over many things from the original game including fighting techniques, yen (which is converted to Hong Kong dollars), and capsule toys.
 To compensate, Xbox players start with some moves that were optional in the first game and rare capsule toys.

 Shenmue III was announced at the Sony conference at E3 2015 with part of its funding being sought through Kickstarter.
 Despite causing server issues at Kickstarter the game met its $2 million goal in record time.